 A very warm welcome from Y3 to parents old and new!
 The children have had an extremely positive start to the new academic year, approaching their learning with enthusiasm and building new friendships.
 We are looking forward to working closely with you throughout the year to ensure your child is happy in school and meeting their full potential.

-Our Curriculum Aims are:
+Our Curriculum Intent is:

 - To provide a broad and well-balanced curriculum which supports the academic, social and personal development of every child, irrespective of social background, culture, race, gender, differences in ability and disabilities.

 - To ensure that all children receive high quality teaching which enables them to become literate and numerate, leading to consistently high standards across the school.

 - To provide rich first-hand purposeful experiences, making full use of our local environment and expertise beyond the classroom.